padogrid/bundle-hazelcast-4-k8s-oc_operato/README.md

 ## Use Case

 This bundle installs PadoGrid and Hazelcast Kubernetes containers to run on CodeReady Container (CRC) or OpenShift Container Platform (OCP).
-Once installed, it demonstrates how you can use the PadoGrid pod to ingest mock data into Hazelcast.
+It demonstrates how you can use the PadoGrid pod to ingest mock data into Hazelcast.

 ## Directory Tree View